jeccalong/NPS_Mortality_Analysis/README.md

 ***Z-score standardization***

 Used to identify parks that meaningfully differ from the overall mortality distribution and to place parks on a comparable scale.
-This was used as an initial step to determine what variances exist and formulate the next steps for developing system to analyze mortality rates that could be both factually accurate and statistically meaningful.
+This was used as an initial step to determine what variances exist and formulate the next steps for developing a system to analyze mortality rates that could be both factually accurate and statistically meaningful.

 ***Empirical Bayes credibility adjustment***